Worldwide Guide to Women in Leadership

 1998-2002 Deputy Minister of Development and Vice-President of the Parliament 2002-04 until she was expelled from her party and was voted out by the Parliament, as is Vice-President. (b.
 1956-).

 MP from 2000.
-As Chairperson of the Assembly of the Republic she is also Deputy Head of State. (b.
+As Chairperson of the Assembly of the Republic she was also Deputy Head of State. (b.
 1949-).

 2004-07 President of the Vouli Dr. Anna Psarouda-Benaki, Greece